- Raspberry Pi

 $'\r': command not found when my device tries to run scripts

-To resolve this, you will need to configure git to auto convert line endings.
-In order to configure this for windows have a look here: https://help.github.com/articles/dealing-with-line-endings/#platform-windows.
+To resolve this, you will need to configure git to automatically convert line endings.
+In order to configure this for Windows have a look here: https://help.github.com/articles/dealing-with-line-endings/#platform-windows.

 Device keeps dropping off wifi

 If your device keeps dropping offline, it may be worth switching to a 5GHz band wifi dongle, as we have seen cases where 2.4GHz gets badly affected by surrounding noise.

 The qemu: Unsupported syscall: 384 is a warning that the getrandom(2) system call is not implemented by our emulation layer, qemu.
 It can be safely ignored.
 Since it's a fairly new system call (introduced in kernel 3.17),